 Interactive story quiz: getting started

-Here’s my initial sketch for my ‘job interview’ quiz example:
+Here’s my initial sketch for a ‘job interview’ interactive quiz I created:

 Step 2: Set the stage